ramanagali/Interview_Guide/System_Design.md

     - HDD
     - SSD
   - Object Storage
 **3) Concrete and Quantitative Solution**</br>
 - Reality and Laws of Physics</br>
 - Cost of Operations such as...</br>
-  - Read from HDD or SSD.
+  - Read from Disk HDD or SSD.
 Which is better?</br>
+  - Read from memory?</br>
   - LAN round trip</br>
   - Cross-Continental Network</br>
 During the interview: estimate the resources to run & Diagram</br>